KateBu/bot-1.3/README.md

 # Echo bot for Telegram and VK

 <p> Telegram bot works properly and supports any types of messages (with or without attachments).  </p>
 <p> VK bot can process text messages, /repeat and /help commands, map coordinates, links, stickers, audio, video attachments.
-If there is an attachment the VK bot cannot process, the attachment will be ignored.   </p>
+If there is an attachment VK bot cannot process, the attachment will be ignored.   </p>

 ## Project structure description